Freiling87/CCU/CCU/Scratchpad.md

   - Objects
     - The Vendor Cart is no longer accessible as a normal container.
 It requires an operating bar to access, and will make a small noise as you ransack it.
 Sneaky/Silent Fingers both apply.
   - Traits
+    - Appearance
+      - You can now randomize the appearance of NPCs.
+Too many traits to list here, see the Traits page for more info.
     - Hire Duration
       - Permanent Hire
       - Permanent Hire Only